DhruvSkyy/DhruvSkyy.github.io/ibresources.md

 Three Paragraph Structure
 - Specific object - Real life situation, give context
 - Link to highlighted keywords in prompt
-- Explain why it provides an intersesting perspective to the prompt.
+- Explain why it provides an interesting perspective to the prompt.

 **Personal Statement UK**\
 [Examples, Scroll to the bottom](https://www.jesusoxfordjcr.com/useful-application-resources)\